MelanieGittard/melaniegittard.github.io/_pages/about.md

 * I am a Postdoctoral Fellow at the <a href="https://fse.fsi.stanford.edu/">Center on Food Security and the Environment</a> at Stanford University.

 * I am an applied environmental and development economist.
-My research focuses on climate change, migration, food security, and environmental degradation in Sub-Saharan Africa.

 * My research examines how climate shocks affect migration, urbanization, agricultural production, and food security in Sub-Saharan Africa.
 Another strand of my work studies the consequences of industrial mining and water pollution on health outcomes (<a href="http://melaniegittard.github.io/files/MiningLeaks_Gittard_2026.pdf">MiningLeaks</a>).